-Seminars held by private firms or corporations for their attorneys cannot receive credit.
+Seminars held by private firms or corporations solely for their attorneys and not open to attorneys outside of the firm or corporation cannot receive credit.
 Governmental departments may offer in-house programs that are eligible for CLE credit if they are open to all department attorneys in the state and at least 50% of the approved hours are taught by speakers not otherwise associated with the department.
 See Regulation 5A.

-Yes.
-These credits are considered distance learning or tech credits.
-No more than eight distance learning/tech hours can count towards compliance in single compliance year.
+No. These credits are considered distance learning or tech credits.
+No more than eight distance learning/tech hours can count towards compliance in a single compliance year.
 A maximum of eight (8) hours can be carried forward to the next compliance year.
-See Regulation 5B.
+See Rule 21 section 5.01(h)

-No, activity consisting solely of the viewing or hearing of pre-recorded material may not be awarded CLE credit.
-See Rule 21 § 5.01(g).
+No, activity consisting solely of the viewing or hearing of pre-recorded material will not be awarded CLE credit.
+See Rule 21 § 5.01(i).

 Yes, if they are open to outside attorneys on a broad basis (not just in-house counsel for clients).
 See Regulation 5I.

-"Dual" credits are CLE credits that can be applied toward either the General or the Ethics & Professionalism CLE requirement.
+"Dual" credits are CLE credits that can be applied toward either the Ethics & Professionalism or the general CLE requirement.
 Hours will be reflected as Dual until the end of the compliance year when our system will first apply Dual credit hours toward the three hour Ethics requirement.
 Any remaining Dual credit hours will go toward the twelve (12) hours General requirement.

-Credits earned in a year in which you were exempt will only carry forward to the extent that they would have if you were not exempt.
-E.g. If you submitted sixteen (16) General credits and six (6) Ethics credits then four (4) of the General credits and three (3) of the Ethics credits would carry forward to the next non-exempt year.
+Credits earned in a year in which you were exempt will only carry forward to the extent that they would have if you were not exempt. e.g. If you submitted sixteen (16) General credits and six (6) Ethics credits in a year you were exempt, then four (4) of the General credits and three (3) of the Ethics credits would carry forward to the next non-exempt year.
+If you earned sixteen (16) online credits in a year you were exempt, eight (8) would carry forward to the next year.
 See Regulation 4A.

 Yes, up to one full year's worth of both General (12 hours) and Ethics & Professionalism (3 hours) can be carried forward to the next compliance year.
-See Rule 21, Section 4.02.
+You will carry forward up to eight online credits if you earn more than eight (8) online credits in a compliance year.
+You can only carry forward one year's worth of credit.
+See Rule 21, Section 4.02(c).

 Yes.
 To earn one hour of CLE credit, the attorney must complete sixty (60) minutes of instruction not counting breaks, etc. See Regulation 3A.

-Yes, You earn credits equal to four (4) times the amount of time you teach if you prepare Five (5) or more pages of hand-out materials for the participants.
-If you prepare less than five (5) pages, you receive two (2) times the number of hours you teach.
+Yes, You earn credits equal to four (4) times the amount of time you teach if you distribute five (5) or more pages of hand-out materials to the participants.
+If you distribute less than five (5) pages, you receive two (2) times the number of hours you teach.
 For second and subsequent presentations of the same materials, you get half the credit of the first presentation.
 It is your responsibility to make sure the course provider submits your hours accurately.
-These hours go toward your live in classroom requirement hours.
-See Rule 21 §4.03.
+These hours go toward your live in classroom requirement hours unless this was presented to a camera and not an audience.
+If not in front of a live audience, the speaker credit would be online nt live.
+See Rule 21 §4.03(a).

 An attorney can earn a maximum of eight (8) distance learning hours in a compliance year.

-Yes, you can receive a maximum of three (3) hours of Ethics or Dual credit for indigent defense work beginning with the 2015 compliance year.
+Yes, you can receive a maximum of three (3) live hours of Ethics or Dual credit for indigent defense work beginning with the 2015 compliance year.
+Indigent defense, like pro bono and published legal writing earn live credit, but not live in-classroom credit.
 Complete the “Request for Earned Indigent Defense Credits” form found on CLETN.COM.
-Attach the sheets you submitted to the AOC on the ICE system showing the number of hours worked and send everything to the Commission either by mail, fax or email.
+Attach the sheets you submitted to the ACAP system showing the number of in-court and out of court hours worked and send everything to the Commission either by mail, fax or email.
 Please only send the documents once.
-These credits will go toward your seven (7) hours live CLE obligation, but not so toward the five (5) hour live in classroom requirement.
+These credits will go toward your seven (7) hours live CLE obligation.
+See Rule 21 §4.08d)